KATTA-00/CO222-Project/README.md

 #### Output:
 The completed puzzle, the message “IMPOSSIBLE” or “INVALID INPUT”

-## Files
+# Files
 * PuzzleStatic
 * PuzzleDynamic
 * test

 ### PuzzelSatic
-* contain the code which uses the static allocation
+* Contain the code which uses the static allocation
 ### PuzzelSatic
-* contain the code which uses the static allocation
+* Contain the code which uses the dynamic allocation
 ### test
-* contains program to test the code
+* Contains a program to test the code
 * There are 3 testcases and we can get the memory details and time details about each testcase
 * Read the readme file